ClusterHQ/flocker/docs/tutorials_examples/tutorial/vagrant-setup.rst

 .. note:: If you already have a Vagrant environment from a previous release see :ref:`upgrading-vagrant-environment`.

 Before you can deploy anything with Flocker you'll need a node onto which to deploy it.
-To make this easier, this tutorial uses `Vagrant`_ to create two VirtualBox VMs.
+To make this easier, this tutorial uses `Vagrant`_ to create two VirtualBox virtual machines.

-These VMs serve as hosts on which Flocker can run Docker.
+These virtual machines serve as hosts on which Flocker can run Docker.
 Flocker does not require Vagrant or VirtualBox.
 You can run it on other virtualization technology (e.g., VMware), on clouds (e.g., EC2), or directly on physical hardware.

-For your convenience, this tutorial includes ``Vagrantfile`` which will boot the necessary VMs.
+For your convenience, this tutorial includes ``Vagrantfile`` which will boot the necessary virtual machines.
-Flocker and its dependencies will be installed on these VMs the first time you start them.
+Flocker and its dependencies will be installed on these virtual machines the first time you start them.
-One important thing to note is that these VMs are statically assigned the IPs ``172.16.255.250`` (node1) and ``172.16.255.251`` (node2).
+One important thing to note is that these virtual machines are statically assigned the IPs ``172.16.255.250`` (node1) and ``172.16.255.251`` (node2).
 These two IP addresses will be used throughout the tutorial and configuration files.

 .. warning::